intel/intel-extension-for-pytorch/docs/tutorials/performance_tuning/launch_script.md

 ## Overview

-As introduced in [Performance Tuning Guide](tuning_guide.md), there are several factors that influence performance very much.
-Setting those configurations properly contributes to performance boost.
+As introduced in the [Performance Tuning Guide](tuning_guide.md), there are several factors that influence performance.
+Setting configuration options properly contributes to a performance boost.
 However, there is no unified configuration that is optimal to all topologies.
 Users need to try different combinations by themselves.
 A *launch* script is provided to automate these configuration settings to free users from this complicated work.
-This guide helps you to learn some most frequent usage examples.
-They covers optimized configurations in most cases.
+This guide helps you to learn some common usage examples that cover many optimized configuration cases.

 The configurations are mainly around the following perspectives.
-Italic values are default if applicable.
-1. OpenMP library: [*Intel OpenMP library* | GNU OpenMP library]
+1. OpenMP library: [**Intel OpenMP library** (default) | GNU OpenMP library]
-2. Memory allocator: [PyTorch default memory allocator | Jemalloc | *TCMalloc*]
+2. Memory allocator: [PyTorch default memory allocator | Jemalloc | **TCMalloc** (default)]
-3. Number of instances: [*Single instance* | Multiple instances]
+3. Number of instances: [**Single instance** (default) | Multiple instances]

 ## Usage of launch script